-7th April, is celebrated globally as World Health Day, and this year, to celebrate this day, the Pan American Health Organization (PAHO) organized the Grand Health Fair and Exhibition at the D’urban Park, Georgetown.
-The fair was open to public and offered free healthcare services, observing the theme for the year, “Universal Health: Everyone, Everywhere.”
+7th April is celebrated globally as World Health Day, and this year, to celebrate this day, the Pan American Health Organization (PAHO) organized the Grand Health Fair and Exhibition at the D’urban Park, Georgetown.
+The fair was open to the public and offered free healthcare services, observing the theme for the year, “Universal Health: Everyone, Everywhere.”

 It was indeed a privilege for Texila American University, the leading medical college in Guyana to participate in and contribute to the PAHO/WHO & MoPH Grand Health Fair & Exhibition.
 Honoured by the presence of the Minister of Public Health, Volda Lawrence, the event focused on fostering quality healthcare for everyone in Guyana without facing financial challenges.